PreschoolKindergartenFirst Grade

 Chapter 1: Rhythm Over Schedule

-Why do we choose 'rhythm'?
+Why do we choose “rhythm”?
 Because a schedule is about the clock, but a rhythm is about the flow.
-If your child is deeply engaged in building a fort at 10:00 AM, you shouldn't stop them just because the schedule says 'math time.'
-However, having a general sequence-Breakfast, Morning Adventure, Quiet Time, Afternoon Play-helps regulate their nervous system.
-This predictability is the key to managing transitions without meltdowns.
+If your child is deeply engaged in building a fort at 10:00 AM, you do not have to stop them just because the plan says “math time.”
+Still, having a general sequence, Breakfast, Morning Adventure, Quiet Time, Afternoon Play, helps regulate their nervous system.
+That predictability is the key to managing transitions without meltdowns.

 The 'Theme-a-Day' Summer Playbook